Child Support Florida

 - Payment of joint debt

 Depending on the circumstances, not all divorced couples with children require child support.
 For example, if parents have in place rotating custody or equal time sharing then, depending on the incomes of the parties, there may not be a need for one parent to pay another if the incomes are the same.
-Issues like this can all be clarified when contacting our child support lawyer, Allyson Hughes.
+Issues like this can all be clarified when contacting our child support lawyer, at Hughes Law Group.

 Child support is established based upon a formula, which takes into account the net income of both parents, and certain specified expenses including but not limited to the health insurance premiums being paid for both the parents and the children, and the daycare costs, if any, for the child or children.
 In addition, the formula also takes into consideration the number of over-nights the child or children spend with each parent.
 If the parent with less time has at least 73 overnights each year, then the amount of time-sharing will be included in the calculation of child support and will force an adjustment to the child support obligation.
 This reduction in child support is based upon the consideration that both parents will need to provide food, clothing and shelter for the child or children while they are in that parent’s care.